-Montreal-style bagels handmade fresh everyday at Myer's!
+Montreal-style bagels handmade fresh every day at Myer's Bagels!
 Here's a peek at my family's favorite bagel place.

 Speaking of incredible and sublime, back to the bagels!

-When the shaped dough circles go in for a boil, they get sweetness and flavor from honey in the water.
-The honey also makes the surface tacky, so that toppings can take hold: poppy seeds, sesame seeds and spices.
+What makes these bagels Montreal-style is that when the hand-shaped, dough circles go in for a boil, they get extra sweetness and flavor from honey in the water.
+The honey also makes the surface tacky, so that toppings can take hold: poppy seeds, sesame seeds, and spices.
 There are batches made with different local craft brews, and the varieties change constantly!

-Our favorite bagel at Myer's?
-The famous Montreal Spice.
+Our favorite bagel at Myer's, hands down, is the famous Montreal Spice.

 The Myer's Bagels that we know and love fits in just as easily now as it did then.
-It is so nice to go there and experience the same warm and friendly Lloyd, the cozy space, and of course the best bagels anywhere!
+It is so nice to go there and experience the same warm and cozy space and, of course, the best bagels anywhere!

 And when in Burlington, VT visit Myer's Bagels at 377 Pine Street!

-I love finding good eats on the road – to read about other Delectable Destinations I’ve found, click here!
+I love finding good eats on the road—read about other Delectable Destinations here and abroad!

 This post was originally published in 2015.